-In the CMC, right-click in the centre of the main window, and then select the Add New DataSource… option.
+Right-click in any free area of the main pane, and then select the Add New DataSource… option.
 The DataSource Properties dialog appears:

 Field name Description

 Free text name for the component.

 IP address or host name of the machine that the component is running on.

 The port number of the DataSource’s Java RMI registry, as configured by the DataSource’s rmi-registry-port configuration option.